 Many of the things I will say I’ve said before, but in different versions.
 However, I wouldn’t bring up the conventions regarding the sharp line between the narrative and the game if it weren’t due to a recent patenting of an engaging game pattern.
 So hang in there as I intend to clarify a few things concerning game creators’ freedom within entertainment to explore and express themselves as meaning-makers to engage and motivate others.
 All links are collected at the end of the post.

 This post is inspired by my brilliant fellow game- and narrative creators Shelby Carleton and Aidan Herron, who invited me to their podcast, Panic Mode, to explain what it means to approach game and narrative design from a cognitive perspective.

 As game creators, we all have a cognitive approach in how we bear in mind the player’s thinking, the medium/technique, and style as possibilities to convey experiences and feelings.
-The only thing I do is visualizing our thinking and offering methods to control the design process in how we navigate through space to engage and motivate players.
+The only thing I do is visualize our thinking and offer methods to control the design process in how we navigate through space to engage and motivate players.

 Static story structure

 Instead of pushing the beliefs causing the border, I’ve embraced an evolutionary approach convinced that the creators’ ecological system within entertainment will gradually bridge the gap.
 But when Shelby and Aidan wondered if I could give an example of a game that suffered from a lack of coherence between narrative and game design, the border made itself known.